Skip to main content

 If the landlord accepts rent after the date specified in the notice as the lease end date, a new lease is created.
 Usually, this new lease is a month-to-month tenancy.

-For help with legal questions about eviction, use Get Legal Help or contact:
+For help with legal questions about eviction, A court case brought by a landlord to get a tenant to move out use Get Legal Help to find local legal resources.

 When safety is a concern in shared living situations, including roommates, romantic partners, and adult family members who are part of the same household, contact: